GIVING TO SUMMIT

 Summit embraces and encourages involvement from the community at large.

-Here are the wonderful organizations that partnered with the school in 2020-21.*
+Here are the wonderful organizations that have partnered with Summit last school year.

 Cashiers Community Fund